gravitational/teleport/rfd/00TBD-webui-paginate-filter.md

 <br/>

-#### Search

-The behavior of the search input box will be different in that the user must be intentional and press the `enter` key to make a request (similar to github search behavior).

-We should also place an `x` button at the end of the search bar where if clicked, clears the search bar and updates URL query.

-In future work, this search bar should also be extended to allow users to type the same label query as done in the CLI.

-#### Label Filtering

-There will be a button `Select Filter` that once clicked, makes a call to fetch the list of labels (if not already fetched), and then renders a drop down menu of the list of filters (paginated if the list exceeds 100).

-In future work, this drop down will be extended to allow selecting sets, and `NOT`ing a label through use of shortcut keys (as done in github).

 #### Pagination

 Paginating and fetching for more rows will behave the same as how audit logs are currently working.